 Suffolk has approximately 812 looked after children aged 0-17 in their care at any one time.

 Suffolk also has a responsibility for approximately 416 young adults aged 18 to 21 years, or 24 if they are in higher education who were in the care of the local authority and are entitled to support services to enable them to make a successful transition to adulthood.

 Corporate parenting strategy

-The Suffolk County Council corporate parenting strategy (PDF, 1.6 MB) sets out the key corporate parenting objectives for improving the lives of our looked after children and care leavers.
+The Suffolk County Council corporate parenting strategy (PDF, 284KB) sets out the key corporate parenting objectives for improving the lives of our looked after children and care leavers.
 Appendices: Appendix A - Needs Assessment

 These priorities have been informed by children and young people's views and in consultation with our partners.